 - PSA (Mrs Norma Hallett) support for parents

-In 2014, extra funding was gained through a bid to the Ministry of Defence Support Fund.
+In the past we have received extra funding through the Ministry of Defence Support Fund.
 This was used to train staff in support techniques and counselling, and we are now better placed to give appropriate and timely support to our service families and children as and when the need arises.

 You may find some of the following links useful: